Hamiltonian gauge theory with corners: constraint reduction and flux superselection: Locally Hamiltonian symplectic reduction with corners

-Although in finite dimension the non-degeneracy of $\omega$ readily implies that the symplectic bicomplement of a certain subspace $V\subset W$ is the space itself, i.e.\ $V^{\omega\omega} = V$, in the infinite dimensional case one can in general only conclude that $V \subset V^{\omega\omega}$.
-Therefore, Lemma \ref{lemma:coisoC} only implies that $V_\circ \subset V_\circ^{\omega\omega}=T\C^\omega$, and thus condition \ref{C2}, and with it the nondegeneracy condition \eqref{eq:nondeg}, holds iff
+Although in finite dimension the non-degeneracy of $\omega$ readily implies ``symplectic reflexivity'' of all subspaces $V\subset W$, i.e.\ $V^{\omega\omega} = V$, in the infinite-dimensional case one can in general only conclude that $V \subset V^{\omega\omega}$.
+Therefore, Lemma \ref{lemma:coisoC} only implies that $V_\circ \subset V_\circ^{\omega\omega}=T\C^\omega$.
+Therefore, condition \ref{C2}, and with it the nondegeneracy condition \eqref{eq:nondeg}, holds iff $V_\circ = V_\circ^{\omega\omega}$.
 We will refer to this condition as the \emph{symplectic closure} of $V_\circ$ (see \cite[Prop.
 4.1.7 and Lem.
 4.2.14]{DiezPhD} for an explanation of this nomenclature).